Bakaniko/FOSS4G2019_Geoprocessing_with_R_workshop/README.md

 ```

-For [OSGeoLive](https://live.osgeo.org) users, there is already most of them installed in the distribution.
+For [OSGeoLive](https://live.osgeo.org) users, there is already some of them installed in the distribution.
 Please start Jupyter Notebooks (Menu -> GeoSpatial -> Spatial Tools -> Jupyter Notebook).
 It should open a web page.

 Click on `New` in the top right and start a new R Notebook.
 Then install only the following packages :